bogste/bogste.ro/content/posts/crafts-of-the-future.md

 1. **Cloud Engineering**: Generative AI is playing a pivotal role in automating Cloud Infrastructure design and management.
 [For example, AWS Managed Services (AMS) utilizes AI to provide operational excellence in the cloud, offering services like incident management, security, patch, backup, and cost optimization](https://aws.amazon.com/managed-services/).
 This not only enhances security and efficiency but also reduces operational costs by an average of 10-15% annually.

-2. **Support Services**: AI-driven support services are revolutionizing the way managed services respond to client needs.
+2. **Managed Services Support**: AI-driven support services are revolutionizing the way managed services respond to client needs.
 [For instance, AI-powered Chatbots provide customer support that understands and responds to user intent, improving customer satisfaction and efficiency](https://www.forbes.com/sites/theyec/2023/04/17/generative-ai-for-b2b-marketing-use-cases-and-challenges/).
 [A case study from Trianz highlights the use of AI for routine tasks such as EBS snapshot backups for disaster recovery, managing role-based access controls, and log aggregation and reporting](https://www.trianz.com/experiences/aws-cloud-managed-services-and-support).
 These AI-powered processes ensure high availability and resiliency, crucial for maintaining uninterrupted business operations.

 Above examples, while by no means exhaustive, underscore the transformative impact of Generative AI in Managed Services, aligning with the *principles of interoperability, scalability, value alignment, industry-specific compliance, and continuous improvement*.